Study current theory and history, and build your personal curatorial skills and thinking on our innovative curating MA.

 Taught by curators, you'll work with a rich and diverse group of partner organisations in the sector.

-Combines contemporary practice with theory in a flexible approach.
+Combine contemporary practice with theory in a flexible approach.

-Highlights the roles of audiences, collections and new contexts.
+This curating MA highlights the roles of audiences, collections and new contexts.

 We focus on curating as a contemporary practice, bringing together history, theory and practice.
 We ask what is it that makes the role of the curator distinct, and how do we understand the essentials of curating, when it has become such a buzzword.

 The course embraces contemporary curating in historic and collection-based settings as well as contemporary venues, digital, ‘pop-up’ and site-specific contexts.
 It is delivered by experts in the field and working curators.

 The course covers a wide range of curatorial approaches, from the management of historical collections to creative curating of cutting-edge contemporary art, craft and design.
 Our students come from a wide variety of backgrounds; we challenge you to develop your interests while understanding what you share with others across our discipline.

 Engagement and understanding audiences are central to curatorial practice.
 You’ll develop experience in ways of sharing and presenting ideas throughout the course.

 You’ll study either in two modules per trimester (one year full-time) or one per trimester (two years part-time).

 Research Methods introduces research methodologies and the ways subject specific material, analysis and evaluation techniques can be a vehicle for personal study.
 This is shared with other Master's programmes in the School of Art and Design, and so gives an opportunity to share ideas with artists, designers and curators from across disciplines.